-To love her and be loved by her is a treasure that cannot be quantified.
-In many forms and mediums, her life will be remembered and held in high esteem with great respect.
+To love and be loved by her is a treasure that cannot be quantified.
+In many forms and mediums, her life will be remembered, honored, and held in high esteem with great respect.

 this time / next time / not the right time / there’s enough time / more time / no time / the last time / in time / not enough time—please more time —pain becomes weight // weight, heavy, heavier // too heavy and even the strongest of us must find rest.

 I know for sure that telling stories started with my childhood friends.
-As I enter into a play development workshop for the next two weeks in New York I’ll bring all that AnnaMay was as a bold and fearless spirit into the rehearsal space.
-I’ll honor the unconditional support and belief that she had in me.
-I’ll remember her stubbornness and wild idea that anything is possible and that dreaming is healing.
+As I enter a play development workshop for the next two weeks in New York, I’ll bring all that AnnaMay was as a bold and fearless spirit into the rehearsal space.
+I’ll honor her unconditional support and belief that she had in me.
+I’ll forever cherish her stubbornness and wild idea that anything is possible and that dreaming is healing.